 When it comes to coloured glass splashbacks, though most people automatically think of a solid finish.
 You may be shocked to know that solid colours are not the only choice.

 You can select from a range of colour palettes and styles, such as abstract shapes, swirls and waves, metallic or mirror finishes.
-And even have intriguing custom designs printed on your kitchen glass splashbacks to reflect your unique style.
+And even have intriguing custom designs printed on your kitchen Coloured Glass Splashback to reflect your unique style.

 MYTH 3: The shade you pick behind the glass for the splashback will look different.

-Since sand, which contains excessive quantities of iron oxide, is used to create glass, iron gives the glass colour while making it look greenish, particularly around the edges.
-The higher the sand content used, the less green tinge is imparted, but some, if ever so marginally, will still be there.
+Since sand, which contains excessive quantities of iron oxide, is use to create glass, iron gives the glass colour while making it look greenish, particularly around the edges.
+The higher the sand content use, the less green tinge is impartd, but some, if ever so marginally, will still be there.

 A good thing to note is that the light source and the amount of illumination in your room.
-This will directly impact how the colours you pick will appear at various times of the day on your splashback glass.
+This will directly impact how the colours you pick will appear at various times of the day on your Coloured Glass Splashback.